In this unit, students act as reading detectives to discover the elements of a mystery.

-Step 2: Display a copy of the Suspect List worksheet.
+Step 2: Display a copy of the Suspect List printable.
 Go over the worksheet with your students and explain to them that they will use this worksheet to keep track of the suspects in the mystery you will be reading to the class.

 Step 3: Read aloud another short mystery to your class.

-Step 4: After reading the mystery, use the Suspect List to record the suspects that your students think could have committed the crime in the story.
+Step 4: After reading the mystery, use the Suspect List printable to record the suspects that your students think could have committed the crime in the story.
 Make sure that students can give you a reason why a character is a suspect.
 (This is what is to be recorded in the second column on the worksheet.)

-Step 6: Add the completed Suspect List to your mystery-themed bulletin board for students to use as a reference when completing their own reports in the future.
+Step 6: Add the completed Suspect List printable to your mystery-themed bulletin board for students to use as a reference when completing their own reports in the future.

 Day 4: Mystery Story Map

 Step 1: Explain to students that detectives must complete a case report after a mystery has been solved to show how the information they collected helped them crack the case.